-Plumis is pursuing third party certification for Automist components.
-This is currently being actively pursued with Underwriter Laboratories (UL) in the US through a custom full system certification program for an electronically controlled watermist nozzle system, as Automist nozzles are outside the scope of BS 8663 and of BS EN 17450 and there is no certification available in the UK for this type of system.
+Automist components are not yet approved through third party certification.
+This is currently being actively pursued with Underwriter Laboratories (UL) in the US through a custom full system certification program for an electronically controlled water mist nozzle system.
+As Automist nozzles are outside the scope of BS 8663 and of BS EN 17450 and there is no certification available in the UK for this type of system.
 As soon as completed, all supporting evidence will be made available publicly.
-In the meantime, Plumis has carried out in-house testing to verify component durability and reliability, following UL 2167 "Water Mist Nozzles for Fire Protection Service":
+In the meantime, Plumis has carried out in-house and third-party testing of its nozzle to verify component durability and reliability, following the protocols in UL 2167 "Water Mist Nozzles for Fire Protection Service" and BS 8663-1:2019:

-- 6 General Construction (6.2 and 6.5 not applicable as electronically controlled nozzle)
+- General Construction / Product Assembly / Technical Literature / Dimensioning and pressure rating

-- 7 Strainer and Filter
+- Strainer and Filter

-- 8 General Performance: (section 8.4, Residential Section 44)
+- General Performance / K-factor

-- 9 Watermist Nozzle Requirements
+- Watermist Nozzle Requirements

+- Hydrostatic Strength

+- Stress Corrosion / Sulphur Dioxide Corrosion / Salt Mist Corrosion / Moist Air exposure

-- 10 Exposure Tests on Nozzles Incorporating Polymeric Gaskets: Tests to be carried out on O-rings used on assembled system (pivot and nozzle)
+- Exposure Tests on Nozzles Incorporating Polymeric Gaskets: Tests to be carried out on O-rings used on assembled system (pivot and nozzle)

-- 13 Water Flow Test
+- Water Flow Test

-- 15 Water Droplet Size and Velocity: Positions customised for the horizontally oriented, 65° vertical spray fan, so that nozzle changes can be shown to provide equivalent spray characteristics.
+- Water Droplet Size and Velocity: Positions customised for the horizontally oriented, 65° vertical spray fan, so that nozzle changes can be shown to provide equivalent spray characteristics.

-- 22 Hydrostatic Strength
+- Hydrostatic Strength

-- 31 Heat Resistance

-- 32 Vibration (a, b, and c)
+- Vibration

-- 36 Rough Usage Test
+- Rough Usage Test

-- 37 Impact Test
+- Impact Test

-- 41- Clogging Test
+- Clogging Test

-For example, sprayhead swivel durability tests have been completed on Smartscan hardware to verify how many scans the sprayhead would perform before failure.
+Additional relevant testing for an electronic nozzle has also been carried out, beyond the scope of BS 8663-1.
+For example, spray head swivel durability tests have been completed on Smartscan hardware to verify how many scans the spray head would perform before failure.
 Hydra completed up to 70,000 cycles, well over the expected lifetime requirement and the 6,000 cycles demanded for certification purposes.

-Further details on the component testing are available on request.
+Further details on the component testing are available on the Plumis due diligence website.